foderking/VinePlus/VinePlus.Web/README.md

 The first can be time consuming - especially on low internet speed, while the backup might not have the most recent data

+### How to run
+- make sure you have net9 (you can check installed sdks with `dotnet --list-sdks`)
+- You can either run the project with `dotnet run` or download the latest release and run with `dotnet VinePlus.Web.dll`
+- *make sure the database is initialized and the connection string is stored in `appsettings.json` or as the `ConnectionStrings:comicvine_db` environment variable as described earlier*

 ## TODO
 - [x] improve styling